wmt-conference/wmt23-news-systems/humaneval/DA+SQM/CSV-format.md

 9. `IsDocument?`: always `False` (document-level meta scores have been filtered out)
 10. `StartTime`: annotation started at this date/time
 11. `EndTime`: annotation ended at this date/time

-## Statistics
-The final WMT23 human evaluation scores data drop contains 175617 segment-level scores.

-## Questions?
-Please reach out to `{chrife,rogrundk}@microsoft.com` for any questions you may have.